-With input from the ADA, the American Heart Association (AHA) released recommendations for the prevention of infective endocarditis in 2008.
+With input from the ADA, the American Heart Association (AHA) released guidelines for the prevention of infective endocarditis in 2007.

-Also, the data are mixed as to whether prophylactic antibiotics taken before a dental procedure prevent IE. The recommendations note that people who are at risk for IE are regularly exposed to oral bacteria during basic daily activities such as brushing or flossing, suggesting that IE is more likely to occur as a result of these everyday activities than from a dental procedure.
+Also, the data are mixed as to whether prophylactic antibiotics taken before a dental procedure prevent IE. The guidelines note that people who are at risk for IE are regularly exposed to oral bacteria during basic daily activities such as brushing or flossing.

-The current recommendations cite that use of preventive antibiotics before certain dental procedures might be useful for patients with:
+The current guidelines state that use of preventive antibiotics before certain dental procedures is reasonable for patients with:

 - a history of infective endocarditis

-- a cardiac transplant that develops a heart valve problem
+- a cardiac transplant that develops cardiac valvulopathy

-the following congenital (present from birth) heart conditions:*
+- the following congenital (present from birth) heart disease:a

 Prophylaxis is recommended for all dental procedures that involve manipulation of gingival tissue or the periapical region of the teeth, or perforation of the oral mucosa.